qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ..........

 ``Input layer`` [vector: any]
-  Input vector layer
+  Input vector layer.

 Output
 ......

 ``Z Added`` [vector: any]
-  Vector layer in output with Z value
+  Vector layer in output with Z value.

 .. _qgissimplifygeometries: